danieljlarson/NFL-Modeling/README.md

 Predictive modeling of three NFL game outcomes for Weeks 7–11 of the 2025 season, using play-by-play data from the nflfastR database and custom-engineered team performance features.

+---

 ## Overview

-This project includes three separate models to predict:
+This project builds three separate models to predict:

 - **Spread** — Home points minus away points (my primary contribution)
 - **Total** — Combined points scored by both teams
 - **Pass** — Combined passing yards for both teams

 Each outcome required its own feature engineering approach and model selection process, evaluated using Mean Absolute Error (MAE) via cross-validation.
 All predictions were generated using only information available before game day to prevent data leakage.

+---

 ## Data